Marianne Farnebo's Group

 To build a strong and creative research team, our laboratory brings together talented people from universities around the world.
 We combine recent techniques with our local deep knowledge in cell biology and in close collaboration with oncologists and pathologists we create the best possible team for every research task.
 Together we play part in developing our next breakthrough ideas.

-Characterize the role of RNA processing in DNA repair and whether disturbance of these functions contributes to neurodegeneration and cancer
+Characterize the role of the RNA processing in DNA repair and whether noncoding RNA is modified and has functions in response to DNA damage

-In addition, we are extending our findings to the cells of patients and murine models, providing more comprehensive understanding of RNA- and splicing-coupled DNA repair in vivo and the potential role of these functions in protection against neurodegeneration and tumor growth.
+We are also extending our findings to the cells of patients and murine models, providing more comprehensive understanding of WRAP53β- and RNA-coupled DNA repair in vivo and the potential role of these functions in protection against neurodegeneration and tumor growth.

 - The Swedish Research Council (Vetenskapsrådet)

 - The Strategic Research Program in Cancer (StratCan)

 - Karolinska Institute's Breast Cancer Theme Center (BRECT)

 - Åke Olsson Foundation

 Marianne Farnebo Associate Professor, Group leader